-BS in Industrial Engineering Curriculum

-The program requires 120 credits.
-Students must complete the following requirements:
+The BS in Industrial Engineering program requires a minimum of 120 credits for degree completion.

-Within the policies of the School of Computing and Engineering, the Industrial Engineering program enforces credit limits during the academic terms.
+Within the policies of the School of Computing & Engineering, the Industrial Engineering program enforces credit limits during the academic terms.
 Exceeding 18 credits in the Fall or Spring semesters, 4 credits in the January term, or 10 credits in each Summer term requires the approval of the dean's office.